learning-layers/openid-connect-button/README.md

 <a name="meteor-framework"/>
 Meteor (web framework)
 --
 For the meteor web framework you can add the Learning Layers OpenID Connect Button via ```meteor add aur0r:accounts-learninglayers```.
 You can find the plugin in AtmosphereJS at [https://atmospherejs.com/aur0r/accounts-learninglayers](https://atmospherejs.com/aur0r/accounts-learninglayers).
+License: MIT.